petterbejo/favorite-places-app/README.md

 ## How to use

+The app consists of two Docker containers, one for the database (Postgres) and one for the app, with a Gunicorn server.
+There's no HTTPS and no passwords, so don't store any sensitive information!

+There are two ways of running the app:

-The simplest way is to create a password file called `db_password.txt`, put the `docker-compose.yaml` file in the same directory and simply run `docker-compose up -d`.
+The simplest way to run the app is to create a password file called `db_password.txt`, put the `docker-compose.yaml` file in the same directory and simply run `docker-compose up -d`.
 This pulls the images from Docker Hub and runs the app.

-If you want to build yourself clone the repo and use the `docker-compose. dev.yaml` instead.
+If you want to build yourself clone the repo and use the `docker-compose.dev.yaml` instead.

 Note that the database tables are created the first time the site is loaded since the setup script is part of the DataHandler class.
 In this way it's possible to start from a clean Postgres image.